KTZgraph/sarenka/README.md

 For now, the application also has simple tools like a hash calculator, shannon entropy calculator and very simple port scanner.
 More cryptography-math tools and reconnaissance scripts are planned.

-The app is alive and has been rewriten from scratch on branch [develop](https://github.com/pawlaczyk/sarenka/tree/new_master).
+The app is alive and has been rewritten from scratch on branch [develop](https://github.com/pawlaczyk/sarenka/tree/new_master).

 # Contributors